rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

         return migrate_data
 {% endhighlight %}

+#### Exploration 25

-Just like before, we are going to pass this over the XenAPI drivers to handle work, but first computer will set up some basic variables to send with it that it has the ability to get a little easier than Xenapi.
-This includes seeing if the server is volume backed, and getting basic Block Device Mapping information.
-This information however does not contain Cinder target information (this will be important later for our XenAPI purposes).
+Just like before, I'm handing this over the XenAPI drivers to do the work, but first the process sets up some basic variables to send with it so that it gets a little easier for XenAPI.
+This includes seeing if the server is volume-backed and getting basic block-device-mapping information.
+This information, however, does not contain Cinder target information (this will be important later for our XenAPI purposes).
 Once we have that, we move into the driver.
-The driver's outcome is stored as "result" which is then returned.
-This is a bit interesting as the name changes, where openstack tends to keep these things standard to avoid this kind of confusion.
-Just know that "result" will be what is stored in migrate\_data.
+The driver's outcome is stored as *result* and is then returned.
+This is a bit interesting because the name changes.
+Usually OpenStack keeps these things standard to avoid this kind of confusion.
+Just know that *result* is stored in *migrate_data*.

-*nova.compute.manager.check\_can\_live\_migrate\_source* ->
+*nova.compute.manager.check_can_live_migrate_source* ->
 {% highlight python %}
     def check_can_live_migrate_source():
         bdms = objects.BlockDeviceMappingList.get_by_instance_uuid(ctxt, instance.uuid)